logo

 What did this teach me about UX

-− Feedback quality matters more than feedback quantity.
-The current platform says "order added."
-That is technically feedback.
-But it tells the user nothing about whether their reasoning was sound, whether the outcome was process or luck, or what to do differently.
-Designing feedback that explains rather than just evaluates is the hardest and most important design challenge in this space.
+- Feedback quality matters more than feedback quantity.
+"Order added" is technically feedback, but it doesn't help users understand whether their reasoning was sound, whether the result was skill or luck, or what to do next.

-− One size for everyone is a choice to serve no one.
-Every competitor audit finding came back to the same root cause: the platform was built for an average user who doesn't exist.
-Personalization has a real engineering cost - but the alternative isn't neutral, it's a product that is actively wrong for every user it touches.
+- One size for everyone is a choice to serve no one.
+Personalization is expensive, but the alternative is a product that is slightly wrong for every user it tries to help.

 logo